 Sunday, February 24, 2013

 Instead of looking forward and asking some ghostly presence of our future, we looked back at the past.
 We categorized and cataloged every wrong done.
-Ever roll of the eye and vague status update.
+Every roll of the eye or vague status update.

 mistakes are not to be collected or buried like treasure.
 They must be released or they gain power over your happiness.
 They interrupt your sleep and haunt your days.
 Apparitions we ourselves conjure up.
 Let it all go.
 It is not meant to be held on to.
 We cannot live in the past or in a cupboard full of pickled mistakes.
 They cannot sustain us, nor preserve us in any way. sail on.